Research

 with Kyle Myers

-New Facts and Data about Professors and their Research (submitted)
+New Facts and Data about Professors and their Research (R&R, PLOS ONE)

 Publications